Synbols: Probing Learning Algorithms with Synthetic Datasets: Experiments

 \section{Experiments}

 To expose the versatility of the dataset generator, we explore the behavior of learning algorithms across a variety of machine-learning paradigms.
 For most experiments, we aim to find a setup under which some algorithms fail while others are more resilient.
 For a concise presentation of results, we break each subsection into \emph{goal}, \emph{methodology} and \emph{discussion} with a short introduction to provide context to the experiment.
 All results are obtained using a (train, valid, test) partition of size ratio (60\%, 20\%, 20\%).
 Adam \citep{kingma2014adam} is used to train all models, and the learning rate is selected using a validation set.
 Average and standard deviation are reported over 3 runs with different random seeds.
-More details for reproducibility are included in App.~\ref{appendix} and the benchmarking code will be open sourced.
+More details for reproducibility are included in App.~\ref{appendix} and the experiments code is available on GitHub\footnote{\url{https://github.com/ElementAI/synbols-benchmarks}}.